|The Green Papers|

 National convention delegates are bound on the first ballot at the national convention.
 On all subsequent ballots, the delegates are unbound.
 If a candidate withdraws, the delegates for that candidate become unbound.
 If a candidate withdraws and then returns to the race, the delegates are once again bound.

-Saturday 14 March - Monday 13 April 2020 (presumably): Republican Party BPOU [="Basic Political Organization Unit"] Conventions convene in each BPOU.
+Saturday 7 March - Saturday 28 March 2020: Republican Party BPOU [="Basic Political Organization Unit"] Conventions convene in each BPOU.
 Each BPOU [either a County, State Senate District or State House District] Convention chooses delegates to both the Congressional District Conventions and the State Convention.

-Friday 24 April - Saturday 9 May 2020 (presumably): Republican Party District Conventions convene in each congressional district elect delegates to the Republican National Convention according to the results of the Presidential Caucuses.
+Sunday 29 March - Saturday 2 May 2020: Republican Party District Conventions convene in each congressional district elect delegates to the Republican National Convention according to the results of the Presidential Primary.

-Friday 22 May - Saturday 23 May 2020 (presumably): The Minnesota State Republican Convention officially convenes in Duluth.
-The State Convention chooses the 12 at-large delegates (10 base at-large delegates plus 2 bonus delegates) to the Republican National Convention according to the results of the Presidential Caucuses.
+Friday 15 May - Saturday 16 May 2020: The Minnesota State Republican Convention officially convenes in Rochester.
+The State Convention chooses the 12 at-large delegates (10 base at-large delegates plus 2 bonus delegates) to the Republican National Convention according to the results of the Presidential Primary.

 In addition, 3 party leaders, the National Committeeman, the National Committeewoman, and the chairman of the Republican Party of Minnesota, will attend the convention as pledged delegates by virtue of their position.